CSE512-14W/fp-cobbc12-cbonnar-pany5-kuksenok/README.md

   - Created the web prototypes
   - Performed iterative enhancement on design
   - Implemented final visualization & touched up final design
+  - Contributed to final paper

-We were all very communacative throughout the process, and in reality, we all were involved in each stage.
-There were a lot of frustrations with the data, which also took a lot of time to gather and clean, but everyone remained responsive and quickly adapted the project needs to what would fit with the data.
+We were all very communicative throughout the process, and in reality, we all were involved in each stage.
+There were a lot of frustrations with the data, which also took a lot of time to gather and clean, but everyone remained responsive and quickly adapted the project needs to support the data.

 ### Abstract: